NebulaGraph Database Architecture — A Bird’s Eye View

 In the below diagram, on the right side of the architecture diagram, it shows a cluster of Meta Service.
 The Meta Service follows a leader/follower architecture.
 The leader is elected by all Meta Service hosts in the cluster and serves all traffic.
 Followers stand by and take the updates replicated from the leader.
 Once the leader dies, one of the followers will be re-elected as the new leader.

-The Meta Service not only stores and provides meta information about the graph, such as schema and graph partition information, but also takes the role of the coordinator to orchestra the data movement and to force the leader shift.
+The Meta Service does not only store and provide meta information about the graph, such as schema and graph partition information.
+It also takes the role of the coordinator to orchestrate the data movement and to force the leader shift.

 Separation of Query and Storage Layers